sophi-li/OKRs-self-learning/README.md

 - [Reddit: Learn Computer Science](https://www.reddit.com/r/learnprogramming/)

 ## Conferences and Events
+- [Write/Speak/Code](https://www.writespeakcode.com/) - Amazing 3 day conference designed by marginalized gender technologists for marginalized gender technologists.
+- [FreeCodeCamp Bay Area Meetup](https://www.meetup.com/Free-Code-Camp-SF/) - If possible, find a FreeCodeCamp near you.
+- Google is your best friend!
+I find many events through searches like "Women in Tech Events in SF", "Tech Event in [insert your city]", etc.

+## Questions for Coffee Chats
+Coffee chats are a great casual way to build your community, learn and hear first-hand experiences.
+If you're stuck on what to ask, here are some questions to help get the conversation started:
+- What does a day-to-day look like in your role?
+- Can I get your feedback on X?
+- What are some challenges you face in your work?
+- What is something new you are learning right now?
+- Is there anything I can support you in?

 ## Projects
 Just start building something, *anything*!
 I got stuck on trying to build the next big thing, but that got me nowhere because I never got started since a large project with a million features seemed too daunting.
 Start small, which will allow you to build your skills and project size incrementally.